devfaysal/laravel-bangladesh-geocode/README.md

 # Bangladesh Geocode
-Division, District and Upazila data of Bangladesh for Laravel application.
+Division, District, Upazila and Union data of Bangladesh for Laravel application.
-Migration and seeders are ready.
-Just publish migrations and seeders and then migrate the db and run the seed command.
+One artisan command and you are all set.

 ## Do not hesitate to share your thought, create issue or send pull request.